-Wild Caught Salmon, Wild Caught Fish, Wild Caught Shellfish, Coconut Milk, Coconut Cream, Sprouted Organic Oats, Sprouted Buckwheat, Quinoa, and Soaked Beans
+Wild Caught Salmon, Wild Caught Fish, and Wild Caught Shellfish

 Unrefined Coconut Oil, Unrefined Organic Olive Oil, and Unrefined Flaxseed Oil

-Bison or Buffalo Meat, Wild Game, 100% Grass Fed Meats & Organ Meats, Pastured Poultry & Eggs, and Pastured Pork
+Organic Buffalo Meat, Wild Game, 100% Grass Fed Meats, Organic Organ Meats, Pastured Organic Poultry, Pastured Organic Eggs, and Pastured Organic Pork

-Include lacto-fermented vegetables and raw grass fed dairy that come with "friendly bacteria" such as Sauerkraut, Kimchi, Yogurt, Sour Cream, and Buttermilk
+Raw grass fed dairy that comes with "friendly bacteria" such as Yogurt, Sour Cream, and Buttermilk

-Some people may be able to consume a vinegar like Raw Apple Cider Vinegar.
+Some may be able to consume Raw Apple Cider Vinegar

-High Carbohydrate Foods, Sugary Desserts, Sweet Candy, Most Sweeteners, White Sugar, High
+High Carbohydrate Foods, Sugary Desserts, Sweet Candy, White Sugar, High

 Fructose Corn Syrup, and Agave Nectar

-Foods and Drink that are Estrogenic or Too High in Estrogen like Soy Based Foods and Coffee.
+Foods and Drink that are Estrogenic like Soy Based Foods and Coffee

-Soda, Lots of Dried Fruit, Pasteurized Milk, Moldy Nuts, Moldy Grains, Unsprouted & Unfermented Grains, and Yeasty Breads
+Soda, Lots of Dried Fruit, Pasteurized Milk, Moldy Nuts, Moldy Grains, Yeasty Breads, Unsprouted Grains, and Unfermented Grains